Who We Are

 College Spark Washington began supporting access to higher education in 1978 by managing student loan programs.
 In 2004, the loan operations were sold and an endowment created.
 Grant-making began in 2005 and since then we have committed more than $43 million to college readiness and degree completion programs throughout Washington state.

 We conduct an annual, competitive Community Grants Program which awards more than $1 million each year, with a median grant size of $75,000.
 Each fall, we accept requests-for-proposals for Community Grants and then conduct a rigorous process of site visits and application reviews to select grantees.
-Between 2005-2012, College Spark awarded more than 100 Community Grants totaling $12.5 million.
+Between 2005-2014, College Spark awarded more than 100 Community Grants totaling more than $14 million.
 Information about our Community Grants guidelines, application deadlines, and past recipients is available on our website under the "Grants" tab.